SaadNasir92/PriceIntel-Intelligent-Home-Pricing-and-Market-Analysis/reports/housing-price-prediction-model-nextsteps-and-model-selection.md

 - Consider cloud computing options for full dataset if local resources are insufficient.
 - Balance model performance with interpretability requirements for the interactive user interface.
 - Implement cross-validation for more robust model evaluation.

-## Next Steps

-1. Implement hyperparameter tuning for Gradient Boosting and Random Forest models.
-2. Investigate the drop in Neural Network performance and experiment with different architectures.
-3. Analyze feature importance from the best-performing models (Gradient Boosting and Random Forest).
-4. Implement the additional features listed in the Immediate Actions section.
-5. Prepare for the 75,000 record run with the optimized models and configurations.
-6. Continue monitoring performance and resource usage to ensure scalability.